 Lifes Rich Pageant was the band’s fourth studio release and followed up 1985’s Fables of the Reconstruction.
-In contrast to Fables” which was loaded with a laconic Gothic Southern feel Lifes Rich Pageant was energy laden and urgent.
+In contrast to Fables” which was loaded with a laconic Gothic Southern feel, Lifes Rich Pageant was energy-laden and urgent.
 The release emphasized the feeling that each member of the band had recommitted to being in the band.
-On the album clarity came to the surface with focused, clear lyrics.
-It was a departure from the past with a release that was more terrestrial and presented Michael Stipe singing with singular purpose.
+On the album, clarity came to the surface with focused, clear lyrics.
+It was a departure from the past with a release that was more terrestrial and presented Michael Stipe singing with a singular purpose.
 Topics that had frequently concerned the band were the main themes; Environmentalism, Central American Civil Wars and the brinkmanship games of America.
-The album painted a country at a moral crossroads with one path leading to self destruction and the other pointing to a new beginning.
+The album painted a country at a moral crossroads with one path leading to self-destruction and the other pointing to a new beginning.
 All the while the band extended to the listener an invitation to action.
-In their discography of the period it was their most overtly political album, energizing the band while successfully avoiding getting preachy.
+In their discography of the period, it was their most overtly political album, energizing the band while successfully avoiding getting preachy.

-The band continued their rapid paced frontal assault on These Days with an incensed lyric; “We are young despite the years, we are concern, we are hope despite the times… all of a sudden these days happy throngs, take this joy wherever, wherever you go.”
-Berry’s driving drums made for a very post punk affair.
+The band continued their rapid-paced frontal assault on These Days with an incensed lyric; “We are young despite the years, we are a concern, we are hope despite the times… all of a sudden these days happy throngs, take this joy wherever, wherever you go.”
+Berry’s driving drums made for a very post-punk affair.
 Stipe is crystal clear on his vocal conveying his anger and the joy at the realization it was not too late to speak up and do something.

 I Believe broke the revelry of “Flowers of Guatemala” with a classic jangle rock song that was a throwback to prior albums.
-It re introduced the southern Gothic feel of “Fables” but in a much clearer portrayal.
+It reintroduced the southern Gothic feel of “Fables” but in a much clearer portrayal.
 Here Stipe takes on the persona of a revivalist preacher of Progressive Liberalism, as he evinces wisdom and a creed.
-The key was again the frustration he felt about how things were and how they could be, “I believe my humor is wearing thin and change is what I believe in.”
-The banjo intro breaks into another full band assault with anger and frustration coming through the speakers.
+The key was again the frustration he felt about how things were and how they could be, “I believe my humour is wearing thin and change is what I believe in.”
+The banjo intro breaks into another full-band assault with anger and frustration coming through the speakers.

-Lifes Rich Pageant is an insightful snapshot of REM before the band attained the wide ranging fame that would come with Document and Green.
-The album put out a warning to the music community that REM had not even begun to plum the depths of their miles deep talents.
+Lifes Rich Pageant is an insightful snapshot of REM before the band attained the wide-ranging fame that would come with Document and Green.
+The album put out a warning to the music community that REM had not even begun to plumb the depths of their miles deep talents.
 The album showed a band that had survived the doldrums and disappointments of Fables of the Reconstruction.
 Lifes Rich Pageant displayed an invigorated band who had found a renewed purpose for what they were doing.
-Their desire to move beyond their comfortable zone as College Radio gods and cult status was risky but paid off and provided listeners with amazing, uncompromising future releases.
-The brilliant ground-breaking and profound work on Lifes Rich Pageant provided the launch pad for the next step in the band’s career.
+Their desire to move beyond their comfort zone as College Radio gods and cult status was risky but paid off and provided listeners with amazing, uncompromising future releases.
+The brilliant ground-breaking and profound work on Lifes Rich Pageant provided the launchpad for the next step in the band’s career.

-With Lifes Rich Pageant REM does a bit of a volte face.
-Prior efforts on REM outings had a compelling obliqueness and the much belabored obscurity of Stipe’s lyrics.
-On “Lifes…” thing become even more compelling by dropping the oblique and obscure.
+With Lifes Rich Pageant REM does a bit of a volte-face.
+Prior efforts on REM outings had a compelling obliqueness and the much-belaboured obscurity of Stipe’s lyrics.
+On “Lifes…” thing becomes even more compelling by dropping the oblique and obscure.
 The clouds clear displaying a crisp clean sound; but still took advantage of retro instruments like banjos, accordions and pump organs that made the release one of kind.
 There are those who argue that the album would have been flawless if not for the two toss away songs, Underneath the Bunker and Superman.
 I have always felt that the two songs lightened the mood of the album and provided a release from some of the heavy topics that exist throughout the album.
-It was a glimpse at the wry sense of the ridiculous that each of the members had in spades dispelling some of the enigmatic miasma that had surrounded the band.
-Sound wise the band had turned from rhythm to melody and lyrically they had converted from inactivity and fear to hope and a plan.
+It was a glimpse at the wry sense of the ridiculous that each of the members had in spades dispelling some of the enigmatic miasmas that had surrounded the band.
+Sound-wise the band had turned from rhythm to melody and lyrically they had converted from inactivity and fear to hope and a plan.